Hopsken/Hopsken/README.md

 👋 Hello~ I'm Hopsken.
 Nice to see you here.

 😉 I'm a Front End Developer based in Shanghai.
-I believe that coding is the way to *DEBUG THE WORLD*.
+I believe that coding is the way to DEBUG THE WORLD.

 📨 If you want a chat, you can send me an [email](mailto:shaowei5+github@icloud.com) directly or [Twitter DM](https://twitter.com/hopsken) me.